danbev/inf-wasi/README.md

 ```
 Actually having separate engine components might be unnecessary as this could
 also be done via the configuration and select the backend to use from that but
 a engine component is needed for the composition nonetheless.
+After going back
-After looking into this a little more it might be nice to have separate engines.
+and forth on this I think it is better to have I single engine component and
-For example, for OpenVINO there will be two files to be loaded, one which
+then have a configuration that is specific to each perhaps.
+But having multiple
-contains the model and another that contains the weights.
+modules might lead to maintainability issues.

 We can then generate bindings for the composed module for different languages:
 ```